San Francisco (sans-serif typeface): Usage

 Since its introduction, San Francisco has gradually replaced most of Apple's other typefaces on their software and hardware products and for overall branding and has replaced Lucida Grande and Helvetica Neue as the system typeface of macOS and iOS since OS X El Capitan and iOS 9.
 Apple uses it on its website and for its product wordmarks, where it replaced Myriad Pro.
 It is also used on Magic Keyboard and on the keyboard of the 2015 MacBook and on the 2016 MacBook Pro, replacing VAG Rounded.
 It is also used as Apple's corporate typeface.

 Apple restricts the usage of the typeface by others.
 It is licensed to registered third-party developers only for the design and development of applications for Apple's platforms.
-Only SF Pro, SF Compact, SF Mono, SF Arabic, and New York variants are available for download on Developer website and they are the only SF variants allowed to be used by developers.
+Only SF Pro, SF Compact, SF Mono, SF Arabic, SF Hebrew and New York variants are available for download on Developer website and they are the only SF variants allowed to be used by developers.

 The San Francisco Chronicle described the font as having nothing to do with the city and just being "Helvetica on a low-carb diet".